 Guess what?
-You get to enjoy the restaurants, bars, gift shops, amenities and everything from both hotels!
+You get to enjoy the restaurants, bars, gift shops, amenities and everything from all three hotels!

 The biggest differences?
 I think of the Dolphin more for families because it “feels” a little more busy and fun in that hotel.
-You’ll also find laundry facilities, a kids club play area (no babysitting there,) and a 24-hour cafeteria with great kiddo snacks – treats and healthy options, too.
+You’ll also find laundry facilities, a kids club play area and a 24-hour cafeteria with great kiddo snacks – treats and healthy options, too.

-Bigger families will absolutely want to stay at the Dolphin – it’s the only option with a 5-person room.
+Bigger families will absolutely want to stay at the Dolphin or the Swan Reserve — the offer rooms and suites for more people.

 Don Shula’s nationally acclaimed steakhouse is here, as well as award-winning Kimonos with Asian delights.